 Some tips to create a photo wall

-- Use similar looking frames i.e don’t go for frames that are completely different in color, sizes, design etc. You can vary the sizes according to the photos, just be sure that the final arrangement looks visually pleasing.
+- Use similar-looking frames i.e don’t go for frames that are completely different in colour, size, design etc. You can vary the sizes according to the photos, just be sure that the final arrangement looks visually pleasing.

-- Introduce a focal point.
-For our wall it is the little white cabinet which centers the focus of the entire wall.
-You can also use a clock, a mirror, a vinyl decal quote or even a piece of art as your focal point.
+- Bring in a focal point.
+For our wall, it is the little white cabinet that is the focal point of the entire wall.
+You can also use a clock, a mirror, a vinyl decal quote, or even a piece of art as your focal point.
 This makes the display look like a part of the wall decor.

-I had the wall painted in chocolate brown color even before we moved in because I always wanted a brown base to my photo wall.
+I had the wall painted in a chocolate brown colour even before we moved in because I always wanted a brown base for my photo wall.
 We had a repurposed buffet table which was placed against the wall and which provided the base against which the photo wall was to be created.

-Then started my search for the frames.
+Then I started my search for the frames.
 I thought about using individual frames first, customizing their sizes and designs.
 But the clean freak in me could not stand to think about the gazillion nail holes in the wall.
-When I saw the very popular photo collage frames which could hold 32 photos and needed ONLY 2 nails for support, I was sold.
-I loved that it was a mix of horizontal and vertical frames and it was pretty easy for me to change the pictures when I wanted.
+When I saw the very popular photo collage frames that could hold 32 photos and needed only 2 nails for support, I was sold.
+I loved that it was a mix of horizontal and vertical frames, and it was pretty easy for me to change the pictures when I wanted.

-Now came the difficult part- choosing the photos I wanted to display.
-I went through almost 5 years of photo archives picking out the cutest and the most gorgeous pictures I could find of our family.
-I wanted the theme to be family pictures so no wedding pictures here.
-Instead we have some beautiful shots of my daughter, my niece, me and my daughter, my husband and daughter, the kids together and so on.
+Now comes the difficult part- choosing the photos I wanted to display.
+I went through almost 5 years of photo archives, picking out the cutest and most gorgeous pictures of our family.
+I wanted the theme to be family pictures, so no wedding pictures here.
+Instead, we have some beautiful shots of my daughter, my niece, me and my daughter, my husband and daughter, the kids together and so on.

-I have ordered prints from them like a billion times and have always loved the quality, efficiency and the service they provide at really value for money prices.
-You have already seen our photo book we created with zoomin and here are a few more photo products you can get from zoomin like Photo Collage posters, mouse pads, photo mugs, canvas picture, luggage tags etc
+I have ordered prints from them like a billion times and have always loved the quality, efficiency, and service they provide at real value for money prices.
+You have already seen our Canvas Prints, and here are a few more photo products you can get from Printposters like Photo Collage posters, mousepads, photo mugs, canvas pictures, luggage tags, etc

-While ordering prints I simply went to my account on zoomin.com and uploaded the pictures to a new folder.
-Zoomin not only lets me choose the size ( I used 4 x 6) and finish ( Matt) but it even tells me whether the photo I have uploaded will look good printed at this resolution.
-Many of my photos that were downloaded from social networking sites didn’t make the cut because of low resolution but I am glad zoomin weeded these out.
+While ordering prints, I simply went to my account on zoomin.com and uploaded the pictures to a new folder.
+Printposers not only let me choose the size ( I used 8 x 8) and finish ( Matt) but it even tells me whether the photo I have uploaded will look good printed at this resolution.
+Many of my photos that were downloaded from social networking sites didn’t make the cut because of low resolution, but I am glad Printoosters weeded these out.

-Zoomin also ensures that the quality of the photos, the colors, the vibrancy is at its best when the prints come out.
+Printposters also ensure that the quality of the photos, the colours, and the vibrancy are at their best when the prints come out.

-I received the pictures in a sturdy cardboard packaging in just 1 day from zoomin and to my delight they even added a complimentary photo album to store the unused pictures.
+I received the pictures in a sturdy cardboard package in just 2 days from Printposters, and to my delight, they even added a complimentary photo album to store the unused pictures.

 Now all that remained was to put the pictures in the frame and display it on the wall.
 The whole family had a lot of fun while we took out the pictures, talked about how and when they were clicked and so on.

-Finally the frame was up on the wall and it looked gorgeous.
-All of our beautiful family memories and moments captured on a single wall.
+Finally, the frame was up on the wall and it looked gorgeous.
+All of our beautiful family memories and moments are captured on a single wall.
 What I love the most is the freedom to change the look entirely once we have a whole new batch of family photographs.

-Our photo wall is everything I imagined it to be, it is a colorful focal point in our house, it is a conversation starter because anyone who walks into our house can’t help but look at the pictures and talk about them but most of all it has given a warm and loving personality to our wall and our home.
+Our photo wall is everything I imagined it to be.
+It is a colourful focal point in our house.
+It is a conversation starter because anyone who walks into our house can’t help but look at the pictures and talk about them.
+Most of all, it has given a warm and loving personality to our wall and our home.

 Here are a few more ideas and concepts for beautiful photo walls I found around the web

-The black and white pictures create a striking effect in this gallery wall at Laura Winslow Photography
+The black and white pictures create a striking effect on this gallery wall at

-Here is a really cool idea from the Newly Domestic Blog.
-Trace out your frames on paper and then use masking tape to create picture placement ideas without drilling any holes
+Here is a really cool idea from the printposters.
+Trace out your frames on paper and then use masking tape to create picture placement ideas without drilling any holes.

 I love my family photo wall and would love to create more such photo displays in my house.
-To know more about how zoomin can help you make your photographs come alive, check out their page facebook.com/zoomin
+To know more about how Printposters.in can help you make your photographs come alive, check out their page

-If you have created a family photo wall in your house too, please share your experience through comments below.
-Also don’t forget to comment if you liked our photo wall.
+If you have created a family photo wall in your house too, please share your experience through the comments below.
+Also, don’t forget to comment if you liked our photo wall.